Africa

 Day 6

-This morning we travel back to Masindi, heading south towards Lake Albert and Buganga Game Reserve with a packed picnic lunch.
+This morning we travel 3-hours back to Masindi, heading south towards Lake Albert and Buganga Game Reserve, with a packed picnic lunch.

 We arrive at the Butiaba Escarpment in time for a picnic lunch and check the Butiaba Marshes for the Blue-breasted bee-eater and Carruthers' cisticola.
 Piapiacs are numerous and tame in the Borassus fan palms and various bishops and widowbirds should also be seen.
 As we leave the escarpment, we will look for the Black-billed wood dove, Northern carmine bee-eater, Swallow-tailed bee-eater, Yellow-fronted tinkerbird, Spot-flanked barbet, Black-billed barbet, Double-toothed barbet, Red-faced cisticola, Zitting cisticola, Foxy cisticola, Moustached grass warbler, Red-backed scrub robin, Mocking cliff chat, White-shouldered black tit, Orange(Sulphur)-breasted bushshrike, Chestnut-crowned sparrow-weaver, Black-winged bishop, Black-bellied firefinch, Red-winged pytilia and Cinnamon-breasted bunting.